mac-comp240/activities_1-data/1-notation/README.md

 test program runs with a minimum of output.
 Work toward that goal as you complete these functions.

-You should Eventually complete the rest of the test suite by writing documentation for and completing the tests of the **signed** data type values that are inputs to the rest of the functions documented in binary_convert.h.
+You should eventually complete the rest of the test suite by writing documentation for and completing the tests of the **signed** data type values that are inputs to the rest of the functions documented in binary_convert.h.
 You will want to do this after we study signed two's complement numbers next.